- Term life insurance. $500,000

 Genetic testing can have a significant impact on your life insurance policy and how you approach cover.
 Here's what's affected:

 - If you have had genetic testing then insurers may consider this over your family medical history when determining risk.

-- Premiums.
+- Premiums may change.
 Genetic testing might lead to higher premiums or lower premiums and might lead to more or less favourable policy terms.

 - Restrictions and exclusions.
 Testing may lead to a reduced coverage period or exclusions for a particular condition (or an exclusion all together).

-- Disclosure.
-If you have had genetic testing and have seen the results, then you must disclose this to an insurer.
+If you have had genetic testing and have seen the results, then you must disclose this to an insurer whether good or bad.